Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game has received mixed reviews, with some praising the chase music and good animations, while others criticize the overall audio experience as lacking engagement and presence.
-Users report issues with sound effects, including instances of audio glitches that detract from gameplay, leading to moments where players die without any warning or hear chase music too late.
+The music in the game has received mixed reviews, with some praising the chase music and sound effects, while others criticize the overall audio experience as lacking engagement and presence.
+Users noted issues with audio timing, such as hearing chase music too late, and expressed a desire for a more immersive and cohesive soundtrack.

-• “Make an actual sequel with monster AI, optional co-op, a bigger and better map, the return of the original monsters (Brute, Hunter, and Fiend), and some new monsters, good animations, and good chase music.”
+• “Make an actual sequel with monster AI, optional co-op, a bigger and better map, return of the original monsters (Brute, Hunter, and Fiend) and some new monsters, good animations, and good chase music.”

 • “The sound effects and music feel like they don't exist.”